 “This is a panacea, a cure-all, a sovereign specific for all diseases.
 It brightens the psychic faculties and awakens Kundalini Sakti.”

 Brahman means- being the Divine Creator or the Higher Self.
 In Sanskrit ‘Brhman’ Means “Ultimate Reality” or “Divine Creator”.

-Charya means “to move” or “to follow” thus a behavior.
-Thus is means behavior that leads to Brhman.
+Charya means “to move” or “to follow” thus a behaviour.
+Thus is means behaviour that leads to Brhman.
 It is associated with celibacy.

 However, do not give up on yourself and try to avoid these mistakes mentioned below.

 - The weight of your body should not be on your head or neck.

 - Avoid your back being arched with your legs dropping backwards.